dlaing240/Integration-Methods-in-Python/README.md

 ### Adaptive Methods

 The motivation for adaptive methods is to be able to estimate an integral to a certain desired accuracy efficiently.
-This means that an appropriate number of subdivisions is used.
-For example, if a 2nd order polynomial was being integrated using a composite Simpson's method, a subdivision number higher than one is not necessary, since Simpson's would be exact.
-Therefore there would be unnecessary calculations and function evaluations being performed.
+This requires the optimum number of subdivisions to be used.
+For example, if a 2nd order polynomial was being integrated using a composite Simpson's method, a subdivision number higher than one would result in unnecessary calculations and function evaluations being performed, since Simpson's would be exact for this polynomial.
 Adaptive methods therefore recursively use the integration methods until the desired (estimated) accuracy is reached at which point the procedure ends.

 The implementation for the adaptive composite midpoint involves recursively calling the composite midpoint method at twice the number of subdivisions.
-The composite midpoint only invovles one function evaluation for the midpoint of each subdivision, and these can not be reused, so this simple implementation is enough.
+The composite midpoint only invovles one function evaluation for the midpoint of each subdivision, so this simple implementation is enough.
 Simpson's is more expensive however, so it is important to reuse as many calculations and evaulations as possible, so a slightly different implementation was used.